HarshCasper/OpenSource-Sathyabama/C++/Readme.md

 - To check whether a number is Prime or not
 - To implement Binary Operator Overloading
 - To implement Function Overloading
+- Swap two numbers by demonstrating Virtual Function and Single Inheritance